Lassana Diarra: Playing style

 Despite being an aggressive, hard-tackling and hard-working player, Diarra has unusually good ball control for a defensive midfielder, and has been praised for his physical strength in defence, as well as his composure, and strong mentality.
 Although he is usually deployed in the centre of midfield as a ball-winner, due to his energy, tenacity, and tackling abilities, he is also a creative player who can dictate the tempo of his team's play with his tidy and intelligent passing from deep midfield positions after winning back possession; he is also capable of being an offensive threat due to his ability to get forward and score goals, courtesy of his striking ability from distance.
 Due to his many attributes and versatility, Madrid's La Sexta television commentators refer to him as a "todocampista," or "jack of all trades", and he has also occasionally played in more advanced midfield roles, or as a right back.

+Jimmy Bullard said on facing Diarra: ‘he was a bit like Kanté.
+When you look at him you think “I can deal with that, he’s fine.
+He’s 5”2”, I reckon I can handle this”.
+Unbelievable.
+What a player he was.’